How to Refinish Oak Table: A Comprehensive Guide

 Sanding Techniques

 Sanding is crucial for smoothing the surface and preparing it for a new finish.
-Here are the best practices:
+Here are best practices:

 3. Always sand along the grain of the wood to prevent scratches.